-One of the additional highlights of the study, and one reason further research is necessary, is that there was a non-linear dose-response relationship between cannabinoids and the seizures.
+One of the additional highlights of the study, and one reason further research is necessary, is that there was a non-linear dose-response relationship between cannabinoids and seizures.
 This means that increasing cannabinoids may not result in additional reduction of seizures.
+However, it is something that is being researched and something that many people are taking into their own hands.
+You can get a discount code here if you are looking to buy cannabis seeds to start growing your own and seeing what it can do for you.
 You know the idea that if one is good for you, two must be better?
 This is not always the case.
-One goal of future study would be to determine the ideal dose to achieve the maximum positive effects.
+One goal of the future study would be to determine the ideal dose to achieve the maximum positive effects.

 CBD Cannabidiol in Other Seizure Studies

 Most of the patients in the study used cannabis that enriched with CBD or cannabidiol.
 According to CBD oil in the UK, CBD is the main active compound in hemp and marijuana but it will not leave you with a high like tetrahydrocannabinol (THC) because it does not have any psychoactive properties.
+This can make CBD a highly sought after medication for some, and due to the world slowly learning about its properties, people are able to purchase their CBD online using websites similar to BuyMyWeedOnline and others.
 Other studies have also found CBD was an effective treatment for seizures.
 One Australian study found 90% of adults and 71% of children reported reduced seizures when using cannabis.
 Another study by Dr. Saul Garza Morales found a 50% reduction in seizures for 84% of his sample of 39 children.